comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/metrics/g_eval.md

 metric = GEval(
-    task_introduction="You are an expert judge tasked with evaluating the faithfulness of an AI-generated answer to the given context.", evaluation_criteria="The OUTPUT must not introduce new information beyond what's provided in the CONTEXT.", )
+    task_introduction="You are an expert judge tasked with evaluating the faithfulness of an AI-generated answer to the given context.", evaluation_criteria="In provided text the OUTPUT must not introduce new information beyond what's provided in the CONTEXT.", )

 metric.score(
-    output=str({
+    output="""
-        "OUTPUT": "What is the capital of France?", "CONTEXT": ["France is a country in Western Europe.
-Its capital is Paris, which is known for landmarks like the Eiffel Tower."]
+           OUTPUT: What is the capital of France?
+           CONTEXT: France is a country in Western Europe.
+Its capital is Paris, which is known for landmarks like the Eiffel Tower.
-    })
+           """
 )
 ```